Sage Walker

 Sage Walker is an American science-fiction writer based in New Mexico.
 She contributed to the Wild Cards series and won the Locus Award in 1997 for her debut novel, Whiteout.

+She was born in Oklahoma.
+She earned a B.S. in Zoology and then a M.D.
+She contributed to establishing the first full-time emergency physician coverage in hospitals in Taos, Los Alamos, and Santa Fe.

 She was one of several science fiction authors who attended a 2009 United States Department of Homeland Security conference on science and technology aimed at preventing future terrorist attacks.